-- The school has effective safeguarding policies & procedures including a child protection policy, staff code of conduct policy, behaviour policy, response to children who go missing from education, clear identified role and responsibilities of any trained DSLs.
-All of which governors should ensure are included in staff induction. - HIPS is informed annually about the discharge of duties via the safeguarding audit. - Recruitment, selection and induction follows safer recruitment practice. - Allegations against staff are dealt with by the headteacher. - A member of the senior staff team is designated as designated safeguarding lead (DSL) and have this recorded in their job description. - Staff have been trained appropriately and this is updated in line with KCSiE 2021. - Any safeguarding deficiencies or weaknesses are remedied without delay. - They have identified a nominated governor for allegations against the headteacher.
+- The school has effective safeguarding policies & procedures including a child protection policy, staff code of conduct policy, behaviour policy, response to children who go missing from education, clear identified role and responsibilities of any trained DSLs. - The SSCP is informed annually via local authority education safeguarding lead (Alison.philpott@southampton.gov.uk) about the discharge of duties via the safeguarding self-evaluation tool. - Recruitment, selection and induction follows safer recruitment practice. - Allegations against staff are dealt with by the headteacher, in consultation with LADO and appropriate records kept. - A member of the senior staff team is designated as designated safeguarding lead (DSL) and have this recorded in their job description. - A nominated member/s have responsibility for monitoring safeguarding whilst it is a duty for all governors to take account of safeguarding in their duty as governor. - Ensure that oversight of the effectiveness of policies is undertaken. - Staff have been trained appropriately and this is updated in line with guidance at least annually, updated by bulletin, staff meeting, or other method as required. - Ensure that the DSL can provide an accurate record of all staff training and records of staff understanding the content, including for Prevent, CME and FGM. - Any safeguarding deficiencies or weaknesses are remedied without delay. - They have identified a nominated governor for allegations against the headteacher, who has undertaken training, and is able to contact HR advisor and LADO independently of the school where required.